srad1292/steve_learning/roadmap/git.md

 Read chapters 1-3 of: <https://git-scm.com/book/en/v2>

 Go to: <https://github.com/> and set up a new account
+After you create your account and login, click on your profile picture on the top right
+Go to settings
+Go to developer settings
+Go to personal access tokens
+Generate a new token that pretty much has full access
+Make sure to write this down and probably also keep it somewhere in a text file or something

 Download git: <https://git-scm.com/downloads> so that you can use git bash command line